Nick Acocella: Personal life

 Acocella was born on February 7, 1943, at Margaret Hague Maternity Hospital in Jersey City, New Jersey, to Bartholomew and Christine (D'Orsi) Acocella and grew up in West New York, New Jersey.
 He graduated from St. Peter's Preparatory School, went to La Salle University in Philadelphia, and spent his junior year studying in Vienna.
 He then studied English literature at the University of California, Berkeley before taking a teaching job at Indian Hills High School in Oakland, New Jersey.
 He also went back to graduate school, attending Stony Brook University and the University of Delaware.

-He was married to Laura Eliasoph Acocella, with whom he had a daughter, Francesca Rebecca Acocella.
-He was previously married to The New Yorker writer Joan Acocella (née Ross), with whom he had a son, Bart Acocella.
+He was married to Laura Eliasoph Acocella, a teacher, with whom he had a daughter, Francesca Rebecca Acocella, a lawyer and social worker in New York City.
+He was previously married to The New Yorker writer Joan Acocella (née Ross), with whom he had a son, Bart Acocella, a political speechwriter.
 He died of cancer at his home in Hoboken, New Jersey, on June 20, 2020.